cvisger/Homeobox_dataset/README.md

 ```

 ## Tree building
-Goto tools and install the PHYML plugin
+Goto tools and install the PHYML plugin (you can also try RaxML - but settings will differ slightly)

 Select your favorite alignment and click tree -> PHYML
 * choose the BLOSUM62 substitution model
 * With no branch support(normally we do bootstrap, but you'll run out of time)
-* repeat for one of a worse alignments
+* repeat for one of a worse alignments (and repeat the best alignment with RaxML as well if you wish) -- note: you can que up multiple things and run them all at once...just don't go too crazy.

 When it's done, check out the tree in geneious.